The VO Road Map & Sign Posts

 - Develop strong voice over skills (maintaining character, diction, reading stamina, range of accents and character, e.g.)

 - It is an actor’s job is to be always ready to take advantage of opportunity and luck.

 - Get a flexible side job(s).
 Save your money for a long haul.

 - An actor should expect and plan for uncertainty, change and a long climb, no matter your experience or ability.

 - When ready, move to where higher level creatives congregate to connect with them.
 Go to where they cast the kind of work you want to do.
 This is probably best done in stages, after establishing yourself in a smaller market.

 - Connect with working voice actors and others heading where you want to go.
 Surround yourself with those who keep the positive and drop the negative.

 - Honor your relationships.
 They are your strength and connection to what is real.
 Real relationships both feed and temper an actor’s ego.

 - Get a life: Continually find your fuel beyond and apart from acting.

 - Imagine a specific future but stay flexible.
 Write out your goals and revise as needed.
-Always affirm your goals to yourself and outloud.
+Always affirm your goals to yourself and others out loud.

 - Embrace mistakes, rejection and dead ends as tools for learning.
 Always seek an honest take on your work and yourself, even if the truth hurts.
 Your goals is not to avoid struggle.
 Your goal is to learn and improve (and have fun).

 - Celebrate small victories.
 Reward yourself.
 Stay positive.

 - Realize your job at an audition or gig is not to ask for something, it is to give/create something compelling and competitive.
 Your craft is both your validation and your superpower.

 - Be ready before you interview agents.
 Have your marketing materials ready to impress (demo, website, etc.).